tats-u/goldmark-cjk-friendly/README.md

 ## Comparison with goldmark's CJK extension (`WithEscapedSpace`)

 Combining this extension with goldmark's CJK extension (`WithEscapedSpace`) is welcome.
 They are not mutually exclusive.
-If you meet a case that cannot be emphasized with this extension, you can rely on goldmark's CJK extension:
+If you meet a case that cannot be emphasized with this extension, you can rely on goldmark's CJK extension as a last resort:

 ```md
 a\ **()**\ aあ**()**あ
 ```

 This extension can handle the case `あ**()**あ`, but cannot handle the case `a**()**a` for the compatibility with the plain CommonMark.
-You can add `\ ` outside a emphasis expression to make CJK extension work.
+You can add `\ ` outside the emphasis marks to delegate the fix to goldmark's CJK extension.

 ```go
 package main